TradingView Pro vs Professional Trading Terminals: Which Do You Need?

 Recommendation: Godel Terminal ($118/month or $996/year annual plan)

 Reasoning: TradingView's fundamental data is inadequate for value investing.
-Need 20+ years of financials, detailed screening, and SEC filings.
+Need comprehensive financials, detailed screening, and SEC filings.

 Scenario 4: Professional Trader - Hedge Fund